 Established in 1996

-In 1996, the Little Italy Association was established to kick-off the revitalization of the once thriving tuna fishing community.
-Today Little Italy is a model urban neighborhood in the City of San Diego; with new Italian American and non-Italian business owners alike maintaining and opening retail and professional spaces.
-Alongside the successful business district, creative builders and architects have and are continually building beautiful new condo and apartment mixed-use developments.
-As a way to keep the rich history and stories alive, the Association has with local artists to implement public art on new developments and public spaces.
+In the early 1990′s, family-run business and property owners formed the Little Italy Association to initiate the revitalization of this once thriving tuna fishing community.
+Today, Little Italy is an urban, mixed-use neighborhood in the City of San Diego; with new Italian American and non-Italian business owners alike operating and opening retail and professional spaces.
+Alongside this successful business district, creative builders and architects have and are continually building beautiful residential and commercial developments.
+In tandem, the Association has partnered with local artists to implement public art on new developments and public spaces.

 For more information, visit the Little Italy San Diego website at www.LittleItalySD.com.

 Los Angeles, CA

 The Historic Lincoln Heights PBID has 4 Board of Directors that oversee the assessments brought in to the organization for maintenance, promotion, staff and more.’

 For more information, visit the Historic Lincoln Heights website at www.HistoricLincolnHeights.com.

 Downtown Glendale is the fourth-largest city in the Los Angeles area with major employers, plentiful housing in the downtown corridor, two of the best shopping malls anywhere, a historic and newly renovated theater, funky small shops, good nightlife and some of the best restaurants in Southern California.